oven-sh/bun/README.md

 If you're interested in adding a framework integration, please reach out.
 There's a lot here and it's not entirely documented yet.

+# FAQ

+When running bun on an M1 (or Apple Silicon), if you see a message like this:

+> [1] 28447 killed bun create next ./test

+It most likely means you're running bun's x64 version on Apple Silicon.
+This happens if `node` (or, rather, `npm`) is running via Rosetta.
+Rosetta is unable to emulate AVX2 instructions, which Bun indirectly uses.

+The fix is to ensure you installed a version of Node built for Apple Silicon and then reinstall `bun-cli`.
+You can also try to directly install `npm install -g bun-cli-darwin-aarch64`.

 # Reference

 ### `bun create`